 (1) Subject to subsection (2), the Minister may declare that a block in coastal waters is a reserved block.

+Note:

-Note 1: A reserved block may be put up for tender by the Minister publishing in the Gazette a tender block licence notice (see sections 74 and 218).
+1. A reserved block may be put up for tender by the Minister publishing in the Gazette a tender block licence notice (see sections 74 and 218).

-Note 2: Section 10(c) of the Interpretation Act 1984 allows a single declaration under this subsection to be made in respect of 2 or more blocks.
+2. Section 10(c) of the Interpretation Act 1984 allows a single declaration under this subsection to be made in respect of 2 or more blocks.

 (2) A declaration under subsection (1) must not be made in relation to a block if —